 Sometimes families move during the school year.
 Often they elect to go to their new neighborhood school as it is convenient, develops a sense of community, and is a good way for the student to meet other children in the neighborhood.
 However, if you move but are still in the Portland Public School District, your student may attend Glencoe through the 5th grade if they attend school regularly and on-time.
-To learn more about this process you can visit PPS enrollment and Transfer webpage at: http://www.pps.net/enrollment-transfer, call: (503) 916-3205, and/or contact Glencoe's office for more information.
+To learn more about this process you can visit PPS enrollment and Transfer website or call (503) 916-3205, and/or contact Glencoe's office for more information.